Cranberry Margarita Recipe

 - Double or triple the recipe if you’re expecting a crowd.
 It’s easy to do and the mixture keeps well in the fridge.

-- Don’t have cranberry juice?
-Try this with pomegranate juice instead for a pomegranate margarita.
+- Substitutions: Try this with pomegranate juice instead for a pomegranate margarita.
+Another option is a pineapple margarita with pineapple juice.

 - This margarita is heavy on the orange because I love the way it complements the flavor of the cranberry juice, but you could do more even ratios of lime and orange if you want.
-If you go this route, you might want to also add a little agave since the orange juice adds a lot of natural sweetness.
+If you go this route, you might want to also add a little agave since lime juice is more tart.

-- Like a frozen margarita?
-I haven’t tried it that way, but there’s no reason why it wouldn’t work to throw this in a blender with some ice and serve it that way.
+- Frozen margaritas: I haven’t tried it that way, but there’s no reason why it wouldn’t work to throw this in a blender with some ice and serve it that way.

 - Like some bubbles?
-Try topping this with club soda.
+Try topping the cocktail with club soda.

 - Looking for a punch recipe?
 Try Strawberry Margarita Punch, it’s one of our favorites!

-The great thing about this margarita is that you can make it in advance if you want.
-Juice the oranges and limes, measure everything out, and keep the mixture in your fridge.
+Make it in advance: Juice the oranges and limes, measure everything out, and keep the mixture in your fridge.
 You can prepare this the day before you plan to serve the margaritas, perfect if you know you’ll be busy cooking a big meal.
-All that’s left to do when it’s “margarita time” is rim your glasses in kosher salt and pour the margarita over some ice.
+All that’s left to do when it’s “margarita time” is rim your glasses in kosher salt and pour the margarita over ice.

 Festive Libations